Schuture/Quality-Sentinel/README.md

 This is the repository of Quality Sentinel, a label (mask) quality evaluation tool for medical image segmentation, implemented with PyTorch.

 ### 1. Brief Introduction of this method
+Model input: an image-label pair.
+The image is a 2D CT slice, the label is a binary mask.
-The model takes an image-label pair of CT multi-organ segmentation as input and estimates DSC relative to ground truths.
+Model output: estimates DSC of the mask to ground truths.

 Two technical novelties: